woossi0/suite/docs/usermanual/source/dataadmin/gdal/index.rst

 OS X installer
 ~~~~~~~~~~~~~~

-The GDAL image formats extension can be added to OpenGeo Suite by copying the contents of the :file:`gdal` extension folder (not the folder itself) to the GeoServer library folder.
+The GDAL image formats extension can be added to Boundless Suite by copying the contents of the :file:`gdal` extension folder (not the folder itself) to the GeoServer library folder.
 The GeoServer library folder can be found by selecting :guilabel:`Open Webapps Directory` from the GeoServer menu and then navigating to :file:`geoserver/WEB-INF/lib`.

    .. figure:: ../../intro/installation/mac/img/ext_webappsmenu.png